The Deflection Stack

 | L2.5 — Context Optimiser | Instruction Dedup + Minify | Compresses repeated instruction files (CLAUDE.md, copilot-instructions.md) via session dedup and static minification to reduce cloud input tokens. | < 1 ms |

-| L3 — Cloud Logic | Load Balancing & Retries | Routes surviving complex prompts to OpenAI, Anthropic, or Azure, with built-in fallback resilience. | Network-bound |
+| L3 — Cloud Logic | Provider Chain + Retries | Routes surviving complex prompts to 23+ providers (OpenAI, Anthropic, Azure, Gemini, etc.) with ordered fallback chain, per-provider retry budgets, multi-key rotation, and quota enforcement. | Network-bound |

 Layers 1a and 1b deflect 71% of repetitive agentic traffic (FAQ/agent loop patterns) and 38% of diverse task traffic before any neural inference runs.